 新宮観光協会

-Kujira Yamami-ato (Whale Mountain Trail) / Japanese Heritage "Life with Whales"
+Kujira Yamami-ato (Whale Mountain Trail) / Japanese Heritage "Living with Whales"

-Pictures of whaling at Miwasaki are on display here.
+Pictures of whaling in Miwasaki are on display here.

 There are three whale mountain trails on the course of Koya-zaka Slope.

-A small shrine built by the men in past whaling times called “hazashi,” who tied ropes to the whale underwater.
+A small shrine built by the men in past whaling times called “hazashi,” who tied ropes to the whales underwater.

 Add Miwasaki, Shingu [Google Maps]